bill-amadio/Spoon-Knife/testReadMe.md

 Input data is split into training and test partitions according to the user-specified argument TRAIN_PERCENT.

-### Model Building
+### Model-Building

 The glmnet package is used to fit an elastic net logistic regression model via penalized maximum likelihood.
 The glmnetUtils package is used to do elastic net cross-validation for alpha and lambda simultaneously.

 ### Model-Evaluation

-The caret package is used to generate a confusion matrix object and a two class summary object for each model.
-Statistics calculated by caret functions are documented [here](http://topepo.github.io/caret/measuring-performance.html#measures-for-predicted-classes) and [here](http://topepo.github.io/caret/measuring-performance.html#measures-for-class-probabilities).
+The caret package is used to generate a confusion matrix object and a two-class summary object for each model.
+Definitions of the statistics presented are found in the documentation for the [confusion matrix function](http://topepo.github.io/caret/measuring-performance.html#measures-for-predicted-classes) and the [two-class summary function](http://topepo.github.io/caret/measuring-performance.html#measures-for-class-probabilities).

 ## General usage of scripts